Accidental Death & Dismemberment (AD&D)

 A Dependent, whose insurance under this policy would otherwise end because of the Employee's death, continues to be insured without further payment of premiums, subject to all other terms of this policy.
 Such insurance ends on the earliest of:

-1. 6 months after the date of the Employee's death,
+1. Six months after the date of the Employee's death, OR

-3. the date the benefit provision for which the Dependent is insured terminates, and
+3. the date the benefit provision for which the Dependent is insured terminates, OR

 4. the date of termination of the policy.